nekoaimo/neko-ohif-xnat/README.md

-# XNAT-OHIF Viewer Plugin 2.2
+# XNAT-OHIF Viewer Plugin 3.0

 ![OHIF-XNAT-logo](assets/Logo.png)

 ***This version of the plugin is based on [OHIF Viewer 2.0](https://github.com/OHIF/Viewers) and uses the [React](https://reactjs.org/) JavaScript library.***

-# Development Branch

-***This is the dev branch of the repository that contains the latest developments and does not have pre-built jars.
-Use this branch at your own risk.***

 # Main Documentation

-This plugin integrates the OHIF viewer into XNAT, 2.2 comes with a suite of annotation tools, and allows users to import/export ROI Contours and Segmentations to ROICollection Assessors on XNAT.
+This plugin integrates the OHIF viewer into XNAT, 3.0 comes with a suite of annotation tools, and allows users to import/export ROI Contours and Segmentations to ROICollection Assessors on XNAT.
-~~Up to date viewer bundles are available in the [downloads](https://bitbucket.org/icrimaginginformatics/ohif-viewer-xnat-plugin/downloads/) area.~~
+Up to date viewer bundles are available in the [downloads](https://bitbucket.org/icrimaginginformatics/ohif-viewer-xnat-plugin/downloads/) area.

-## 2.2 Patch Notes:
+## 3.0 Patch Notes:

 Note full patch-by-patch changes are available in the [CHANGELOG](./CHANGELOG.md).

 ### Overview

-This release is built around the XNAT 1.7.6 specification.
+This release is built around the XNAT 1.8 specification and is not compatible with XNAT 1.7.x or any previous version.

-The main difference between 2.x and and 1.0.x is the inclusion of a set of tools for annotating regions of interest within XNAT and storing these in the XNAT database for use in processing pipelines.
+A major feature of 3.0 is the inclusion of a set of tools for annotating regions of interest within XNAT and storing these in the XNAT database for use in processing pipelines.
 Using the [ROI Upload Assistant](https://bitbucket.org/icrimaginginformatics/roiuploadassistant), one may also upload regions of interest stored in DICOM `RTSTRUCT`, DICOM `SEG` and `AIM` 4.0 Image Annotation Collection formats from external sources to XNAT.
 These will be automatically indexed and importable in the viewer.

 ### Annotation Tools